thewca/wca-regulations/wca-regulations-2013.md

 - C1) Standard speed solving procedures are followed, as described in [Article A](regulations:article:A) (Speed Solving).
 Additional regulations that supersede the corresponding procedures in [Article A](regulations:article:A) are described below.
     - C1b) During the solve, the competitor must use only one hand to touch the puzzle.
 Penalty: disqualification of the attempt (DNF).
         - C1b2) If a puzzle defect occurs, and the competitor chooses to repair it, he must repair it using only the solving hand.
 Penalty: disqualification of the attempt (DNF).
-        - C1b3) If a puzzle defect occurs, and pieces of the puzzle briefly come in contact with other body parts without the competitor's intention, this is not considered touching the puzzle, at the discretion of the judge.
+        - C1b3) If a puzzle defect occurs, and parts of the puzzle briefly come in contact with other body parts without the competitor's intention, this is not considered touching the puzzle, at the discretion of the judge.
     - C1c) During the solve, once a competitor touches the puzzle with one hand, he must not touch the puzzle with the other hand.
 Penalty: disqualification of the attempt (DNF).